 Lightweight women (LW): 1x, 2x, 4x

-All rowers, entourage, coaches, volunteers and staff have a right to participate and work in a non-violent, safe and respectful environment.
+All rowers, entourage, coaches, volunteers, and staff have a right to participate and work in a non-violent, safe and respectful environment.
 Behaviour and actions that constitute harassment and abuse shall not be tolerated.
-If you have concerns regarding harassment and abuse whilst you are at this World Rowing event, please contact the Event Safeguarding Officer - Annamarie Phelps - at the event, in the FISA Office, or email firstname.lastname@example.org.
+If you have concerns regarding harassment and abuse whilst you are at this World Rowing event, please contact the FISA Event Safeguarding Officer for this event – Annamarie Phelps - during the event, or email email@example.com.

 ABOUT THE VENUE

-For up to the minute weather, please click here.
+Find up to the minute weather updates click here